justinmeiners/efficient-programming-with-components/14_binary_search.md

     }

-[^paul]: Alex: Paul McJones has a good friend [Butler Lampson][lampson] who is a Turing award
+[^pauls-friend]: Alex: Paul McJones has a good friend [Butler Lampson][lampson] who is a Turing award
     winner.
 We went to lunch and he told us binary search is the only algorithm a programmer needs to know.
     I think sort should be there too, but we'll take his opinion.

 [^slow-comparison-example]: In writing my masters thesis
-    I actually came across a comparison operator which is very expensive to evaluate.
-    It is the Dehornoy ordering on [braid groups][braid-research].
+    I actually came across a comparison operator which is very expensive to evaluate, called the Dehornoy ordering for [braid groups][braid-research].
     This is a total ordering which I used for sorting, removing duplicates, and other algorithms in a very similar style to STL.
-    Optimizing the number of comparisons made a large difference.
+    Optimizing the number of comparisons made a significant difference in performance.

 [lampson]: https://en.wikipedia.org/wiki/Butler_Lampson
 [braid-research]: https://github.com/justinmeiners/braid-rank-thesis